pgml/bbclip/README.md

 > [!NOTE]
 > I recommended to start `bbclip` with your system via `bbclip --silent` otherwise it would just start monitoring your clipboard after you first launched the app.
 > This basically just spawns `bbclip` silently in the background.
 ---
+> [!NOTE]
+> bbclip doesn't really work on Plasma 6 due to the weird focus stealing thing with overlays/layer shells (You guys have Klipper anyway) but it should probably work on any wayland compositors like Niri (tested) or Hyprland.
+---

 ## Requirements